 Alibaba Cloud offers just one fairly priced web hosting plan but with slightly lackluster features considering the size of this company.

 The good news is that it offers more than 20 always-free products and a free trial that allows you to test 16 paid products.
-You can take advantage of the free trial(s) as long as you’ve been registered for less than a year, but beware that you have to enter payment details, so you could be charged if you don’t cancel the contract before the trial period ends.
+You can make use of the free trial(s) as long as you have been registered for less than a year.
+However, it’s important to note that you will need to provide your payment details, which means you could be charged if you fail to cancel the contract before the trial period concludes.

 Alibaba Cloud provides excellent support.
 There’s a very good knowledge base plus a forum and a helpful F.A.Q. section.
 Support channels include telephone and ticket support, and live chat.
 I was happy with the help I received when I tested the live chat channel: